 1. Letting Vampire Appliances Bleed You Dry

-One of the main reasons your electric bill may be high is that you have a host of items that stay plugged in whether you’re using them or not.
+One of the main reasons your electric bill may be high is that you leave your appliances or electronics plugged in whether you’re using them or not.
 While that might not have been such a problem years ago, most modern appliances and gadgets draw electricity when turned off.
-This is mostly because much of modern technology never really turns off.
-Instead, DVRs, computers, televisions and all sorts of other gadgets transition to a standby mode so they can be turned on faster or carry out a scheduled task like recording a TV show or brewing a pot of coffee.
+This is mostly because much of modern technology never really powers down.
+When you press the "Power" button on your DVR, computer, or television, it actually transition to a standby mode so it can be turned back on faster, either for continued use or to carry out a scheduled task like recording a TV show or brewing a pot of coffee.

-Problem is, these devices are sucking electricity out of your home while waiting for a command from you or waiting for a scheduled task to run.
-And anything with a clock, such as microwave ovens and coffee makers — and even older technologies, like VCRs — need power to keep time while turned off.
+The problem is, these devices are sitting idle, sucking electricity out of your home while waiting for a command from you or waiting for a scheduled task to run.
+Anything with a clock, such as microwave ovens and coffee makers — and even older technologies, like VCRs — need power to keep time while turned off.

 You can start saving energy by connecting devices to power strips and turning off the power strips when you’re not using them.
-That way, off will really mean off.
+That way, off will really means off as you’ve effectively disconnected the device from the power source.
+Check out how these devices rank in terms of energy usage.

-For your dishwasher, make sure that you fill it to capacity before you run it, choose an appropriate wash cycle and make sure that you use no-heat drying.
+For your dishwasher, make sure that you fill it to capacity before you run it, choose an appropriate wash cycle and change the drying setting to use no or low heat.
 For clothes washers and dryers, try having only one laundry day each week, fill your loads to capacity and select low heat for drying.

 3. Misusing Lights and Ceiling Fans

 When it comes to lighting, many people make the mistake of using lights to affect the brightness of an entire room, which can contribute to high electric bills.
 However, lighting is efficient only when used directly to provide light to specific areas of a room, such as couches, chairs, kitchen tables and workspaces.
+Full room ceiling lights are much less effective than individual lamps for providing the light you need.
 You’ll also pay more on your electric bill if you keep lights on when nobody’s using them.

-Likewise, ceiling fans only affect the temperature of the room in which they’re installed, so it makes no sense to leave a ceiling fan on if nobody’s in the room.
+Ceiling fans only affect the temperature of the room in which they’re installed, so it doesn’t make sense to leave a ceiling fan on if nobody’s in the room.
 Additionally, ceiling fans have a toggle switch that allows the blades to switch direction for optimal efficiency based on the season.
-If you’re not switching the direction of your blades according to the season, you’re wasting money when it comes to using your ceiling fans.

 Use lighting only for specific areas that are occupied and make sure to turn off lights when those areas are no longer in use.
-Additionally, change out inefficient incandescent light bulbs for energy-efficient CFL blubs to save money when the lights are on.
-For ceiling fans, turn them off when nobody’s in the room and be sure to set the toggle switch so that the blades run counter clockwise during the summer and clockwise during the winter to circulate air more efficiently.
+Change out inefficient incandescent light bulbs for energy-efficient CFL bulbs to save money when the lights are on.
+Turn your ceiling fans off when nobody’s in the room and be sure to set the toggle switch so that the blades run counter-clockwise during the summer and clockwise during the winter to circulate air more efficiently.

 4. Using Appliances Past Their Prime